shinken-monitoring/mod-mongo-logs/README.md

 ## Main features

-This module intercepts Shinken logs and analyses each to store it in MongoDB collection.
+This module intercepts Shinken logs and analyses each log to store it in MongoDB collection.
 The logs are then available for an application such as Web UI: see https://github.com/shinken-monitoring/mod-webui.

 This module also intercepts Shinken hosts and services checks results to store daily data in MongoDB collection.
 For each concerned host and service, the data stored allow to have a daily availability for the host/service.

-Concerned hosts and services are defined thanks to:
+Concerned hosts and services are defined as is:
 - host availability is always stored
 - service availability is stored depending upon a configurable filter:
     - regexp on the service description
     - rules on the service business impact
 For more information see, examples hereunder and configuration file that is documented.